 Note: RA's who participate in the subsidized health plan must have a benefit allotment attached to the 5000 fund that they are paid from that can cover the 80% of the premium for the health plan.
-Also note, Students funded as research assistants (RAs) have slightly different credit hour limits associated with TBP: a minimum of nine and a maximum of 11 credit hours in Fall and Spring semesters with three credit hours available in Summer semester.
+Also note, students funded as research assistants (RAs) have slightly different credit hour limits associated with TBP: a minimum of nine and a maximum of 11 credit hours in Fall and Spring semesters.